WWW.BADGERLAND.CO.UK

 Dr Mike Swan, Head of Education with The Game Conservancy Trust, an independent wildlife conservation charity which researches game and associated species and habitats.
 Mr Swan has been called as an independent expert witness in a number of court cases involving snares

-We recently went to Germany to examine the way they catch predatory mammals.
+They went to Germany to examine the way they catch predatory mammals.
 They told us that, although snares are illegal there, they use them under licence for any research that involves catching foxes and releasing them unharmed.

 Many people mistakenly believe that snares are designed to kill the animal by strangulation.